srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-security-center-for-iot.md

     ![Screenshot of Azure IoT Security Module](media/LAB_AK_19-security-dashboard.png)

-1. On the left-side menu, under **Security**, click **Resources**.
+1. On the left-side menu, under **Security**, to view the monitored resources, click **Settings** and then click **Monitored Resources**

-    This pane provides access to the health of your resources across your IoT solution.
+    This pane lists all of the resources current monitored for your IoT Solution.
+At a glance, you can see the overall health of your resources across your IoT solution and can then drill into each resource and see more details.
+If you wish to add additional resources, you can click **Edit**, and then select a subscription and resource group from which to add.

     > **IMPORTANT**:
     > The process that evaluates the security configuration of your IoT resources may take up to 24 hours to run, therefore the initial status displayed on the dashboard does not reflect the actual state of your resources.

     The image below shows the dashboard status once the security evaluation has been performed.